Nature & Wildlife Tours & Trips in Africa

 Botswana and Falls Overland: Wildlife Walks & Safari Drives

-Allyssa, traveled in February
+Cece, traveled in December

 Wildlife flourishes across three nations - from Khama Sanctuary's rhinos to Chobe's elephants.
 The Okavango Delta presents guided walks and optional drives, while riverside viewing leads to Victoria Falls.